 As Mrs. Steenman, who is not a Southerner, points out, children should be taught with age-appropriate material, with full historical contexts, with supplementary truths about progress in race relations and the good that pursuing the ideals of the founding documents of the United Staters has done.

 Another writer who opposes Moms for Liberty observes that “Students Need to Learn about the Haters and the Helpers of Our History” (Washington Post, July 23, 2021).
-That writer lacked the opportunity to examine the curricula Moms for Liberty oppose.
+That writer lacked the opportunity to examine the curricula Moms for Liberty opposes.
 Balance is precisely what these mothers and dads advocate.

-Schools should teach, for example, about the year long conflict in New Orleans when Ruby Bridges was first to desegregate schools there, if they broach the topic at all.
+Schools should teach, for example, about the year-long conflict in New Orleans when Ruby Bridges was first to desegregate schools there if they broach the topic at all.
 But students should also know about the teacher who taught her gladly, the U. S. Marshall who protected her, and they should know about Ruby Bridges’ adult attitude towards her childhood persecutors.
 She came to advocate kindness among the races.

 As Joe Carter points out in "9 Things You Should Know about Ruby Bridges and School Desegration":